Firefly (DC Comics): Other characters named Firefly

+There have been other characters who have operated as Firefly:

 Ted Carson

-A man named Ted Carson becomes the second character to adopt the identity of the "Firefly".
+A man named Ted Carson becomes the second character to adopt the Firefly identity.
 Created by Bill Finger and Sheldon Moldoff, he first appeared in Batman #126.
 Carson was an ostentatiously wealthy gold mine heir who gambled his family fortune away and subsequently turned to a life of crime as the second Firefly.
 Carson then goes on a robbery spree before being apprehended by Batman and Batwoman.

 In 2011, "The New 52" rebooted the DC universe.
 Ted Carson is a former high school teacher who tries to incinerate everything that will separate him from his ex-girlfriend Cindy Cooke, though he is ultimately defeated by Nightwing and Batgirl.

-In 2016, DC Comics implemented another relaunch of its books called DC Rebirth, which restored its continuity to a form much as it was prior to The New 52.
+In 2016, DC Comics implemented another relaunch of its books called DC Rebirth, which restored its continuity to a form much as it was before The New 52.
 Ted Carson and Killer Moth attempt to kill Batman to collect Two-Face's multi-million dollar bounty.
-Carson is later seen as one of the many villains that Bane pummels in his quest to reach Batman at Arkham Asylum.
-During the gang war between the Joker and the Riddler, Carson is shown siding with the Riddler's faction.
+Carson is later seen as one of the many villains who Bane attacks in his quest to reach Batman at Arkham Asylum.

+During the gang war between Joker and Riddler, Carson is shown siding with the Riddler's faction.

+After killing Garfield Lynns, Carson took on Bridgit Pike as a protégé at the time when they were hired by Kobra to kill Batman.

+In "Infinite Frontier", Carson continues to operate as Firefly alongside Lynns.

 Bridgit Pike

 Ted Carson's protégé Bridgit Pike (a character introduced in the TV series Gotham) adopts the identity of Lady Firefly.
 She first appeared in Detective Comics #988 (September 2018) and was created by James Robinson and Stephen Segovia.

-She and Carson are hired by Kobra to kill Batman while he investigates a murder.
+Lady Firefly and Carson are hired by Kobra to kill Batman while he investigates a murder.

 Other versions

-Flashpoint

-In an alternate reality created during Flashpoint, Firefly is seen as a member of Canterbury Cricket's Ambush Bugs before he is killed in battle against the Amazons.
+An alternate timeline variant of Firefly appears in the Flashpoint tie-in The Canterbury Cricket as a member of the Ambush Bugs who is killed in battle against the Amazons.